Jonathan Swift: Adult life

 A letter from him survives, offering to remain if she would marry him and promising to leave and never return to Ireland if she refused.
-She presumably refused, because Swift left his post and returned to England and Temple's service at Moor Park in 1696, and he remained there until Temple's death.
+She presumably refused, because Swift left his post and returned to England and Temple's service at Moor Park in 1696, remaining there until Temple's death.
 There he was employed in helping to prepare Temple's memoirs and correspondence for publication.
 During this time, Swift wrote The Battle of the Books, a satire responding to critics of Temple's Essay upon Ancient and Modern Learning (1690), though Battle was not published until 1704.

 Temple died on 27 January 1699.
 Swift, normally a harsh judge of human nature, said that all that was good and amiable in mankind had died with Temple.
 He stayed on briefly in England to complete editing Temple's memoirs, and perhaps in the hope that recognition of his work might earn him a suitable position in England.
 His eventual publication of the third volume of Temple's memoirs, in 1709, made enemies among some of Temple's family and friends, in particular Temple's formidable sister Martha, Lady Giffard, who objected to indiscretions included in the memoirs.
 Moreover, she noted that Swift had borrowed from her own biography, an accusation that Swift denied.
 Swift's next move was to approach King William directly, based on his imagined connection through Temple and a belief that he had been promised a position.
 This failed so miserably that he accepted the lesser post of secretary and chaplain to the Earl of Berkeley, one of the Lords Justice of Ireland.
 However, when he reached Ireland, he found that the secretaryship had already been given to another, though he soon obtained the living of Laracor, Agher, and Rathbeggan, and the prebend of Dunlavin in St Patrick's Cathedral, Dublin.

 Swift ministered to a congregation of about 15 at Laracor, which was just over 4+1/2 mi from Summerhill, County Meath, and 20 mi from Dublin.
 He had abundant leisure for cultivating his garden, making a canal after the Dutch fashion of Moor Park, planting willows, and rebuilding the vicarage.
 As chaplain to Lord Berkeley, he spent much of his time in Dublin and travelled to London frequently over the next ten years.
 In 1701, he anonymously published the political pamphlet A Discourse on the Contests and Dissentions in Athens and Rome.